Omar al-Bayoumi: 2021 FBI report

+The 9/11 Commission concluded in 2004 “found no evidence that the Saudi government as an institution or senior Saudi officials individually funded [al-Qaida].”

 Follow-up investigations and new evidence

 On August 18, 2003, interrogators asked Khalid Sheikh Mohammed, the mastermind of the 9/11 attacks, whether he knew al-Bayoumi, and KSM said that he did not.

 The issue was reopened early September 2003, when the potential links between al-Bayoumi and the Saudi Embassy were reported in the press.
 Under pressure from Congress, the FBI re-examined the case, but again concluded that the allegations were "without merit," and they "abandoned further investigation."
 However, contemporary news accounts reported that "countless intelligence leads that might help solve [the case] appear to have been under-investigated or completely overlooked by the FBI."

 The final 9/11 Commission reports stated "we have seen no credible evidence that he believed in violent extremism, or knowingly aided extremist groups."
 Despite this, the FBI reached a much different conclusion in 2016 during Operation Encore.
 In a report, declassified on September 12, 2021, FBI agents stated that Fahad al-Thumairy "tasked" al-Bayoumi with assisting the two hijackers upon their arrival in Los Angeles, and said they were, "two very significant people," more than a year before the attacks.
 Rather than the chance meeting al-Bayoumi previously described to investigators, in which al-Bayoumi was seen with Hazmi and Mihdhar at a restaurant, a witness told the FBI that al-Bayoumi had been waiting at the window for their arrival, and had a lengthy conversation with them.
 The report says a woman told investigators that al-Bayoumi was often saying the Islamic community needs to "take action," and that the community was, "at jihad".

 Per previously-classified memoranda released by the National Archives in 2016, the FBI believed that he may have been an agent of the Saudi Government and was reporting on the local community to Saudi government officials.